zhaox97/Nebula/README.md

 ``npm install``

-*Note:* on Linux and OS X you may need to use ``sudo``.
+*Developer Tip:* on Linux and OS X you may need to use ``sudo``.
 Additionally, if you have problems with the installation, you may need to change the permissions for the node_modules directory using `chown -R yourusername:yourusername node_modules` (which is discussed more [here](https://github.com/Automattic/node-canvas/issues/1188)).

 With this, all the Node dependencies should be installed.